ammonshepherd/USA-Road-Trip/README.md

   - For the Orientation, select "Landscape"
   - In the Layout setting, select "Short-Edge Binding"
   - You can test that the settings are correct by printing just the first two pages.

+- The easiest, but less "hacker" way, is to take the PDF, with each page in order and on a single page, to a printing place where they can print it out as a booklet and staple it for you.

 # License